qualcomm/qsdk-buildutils/docs/board_setup.md

                                 to       Dongle
                                Serial
                                Adapter

-## Requirements for Board Recovery
-*	USB A to A cable with the VCC pin cut
+**Note**: The USB A to A connection is neeeded only for USB recovery mode
-*	Windows PC
-*	The needed Software are listed in the USB EDL recovery section.